seanpringle/factropy/README.md

 # design aims

-*No player character*.
+**No player character**.
 Free 3D camera view with construction vehicles and drones, RTS style.

-*Emphasize vehicles*.
+**Emphasize vehicles**.
 Make AAI-style vehicles and Logistic Carts first class citizens of the engine and see if it works.
 Satisfactory trucks are cool but could be smarter.

-*De-emphasize robots, and call them drones*.
-Make construction and logistic ~~robots~~ drones only operate within range of their own ~~roboport~~ possibly-mobile depot.
+**De-emphasize robots, and call them drones**.
+Make construction and logistic ~~robots~~ drones only operate within range of their own ~~roboport~~ depot.
 No massive networks covering the map so one waits for ages for a distant construction robot to arrive.
+More use of construction vehicles and supply chains.

-*Inserters are cool, but they're arms!* So, have ~~inserters~~ arms, but otherwise the same idea.
+**Inserters are cool, but they're arms!** So, keep ~~inserters~~ arms.
+They lead to such interesting emergent gameplay.
+Satisfactory's belts and entities are kind of boring connect-the-dots in comparison.

-*Single-lane conveyor belts*.
-But reltively larger other entities.
-Wonder if part of the reason Factorio has dual-lane belts is to allow enough resources to get close to an Assembler so inserters can reach.
-Make the asssmblers larger instead for more adjacent space.
+**Single-lane conveyor belts**.
+But with relatively larger other entities.
+Wonder if part of the reason Factorio has slightly absurd dual-lane belts is to allow enough resources to get close to an Assembler so inserters can reach and recipes can be complex.
+Try making the asssmblers larger instead for more adjacent space, and see if it works out.

-*Use an entity-component system*.
+**Use an entity-component system**.
 There was discussion in the Factorio forums about the game not using an ECS.
-Curious what it would look like with an ECS.
+Curious what it would look like with an ECS under the hood, and whether modding could be more flexible (or possibly more broken -- who knows).